 - Shrimp – Raw, uncooked shrimp from the seafood counter at the grocery store is the most appetizing!
 If you need to use frozen shrimp, allow them to completely thaw and pat them dry before using.

-- Garlic – I prefer using fresh pressed garlic cloves for the most potent garlicky flavor.
+- Garlic – use fresh garlic for the best results.

 - Parmesan Cheese – While the pesto sauce can have any variation of parmesan cheese, it’s best to use grated parmesan for the shrimp.

 - Pasta – My personal favorite pasta to use in shrimp pesto pasta are spaghetti noodles!
 However, any type of noodle will work wonderfully in this recipe.
 Simply pick your favorite.
 Feel free to use GLUTEN FREEE noodles when needed!